fbpx

 Chicago VAWA Lawyers

 People who are the victims of certain crimes or of domestic violence may have various options to stay in this country, including through a U visa or through a self-petition authorized by the Violence Against Women Act (VAWA).
 Determining which of these programs you may be eligible for can be complicated and, in some instances, you may be eligible for both.
-The information below is designed to help people understand these two options and in what circumstances it may be better to file a self-petition under VAWA and when it would be favorable to pursue a U visa.
+The information below is designed to help people understand these two options in what circumstances it may be better to file a self-petition under VAWA and when it would be favorable to pursue a U visa.
 For specific information regarding your case, be sure to talk to an experienced immigration lawyer.

 U Visas

 U visas are a type of non-immigrant visa available to victims of certain crimes who have suffered substantial mental, physical or emotional abuse and who have been helpful to law enforcement agencies, prosecutors, or certain other government officials.
 U visas permit their holders to live and work within the United States for a period of four years.
 Extensions may be granted in certain situations.
 Importantly, there are only 10,000 U visas available to principal petitioners each year, but there is no cap on family members who derive status from the principal petitioner.
 U visas can be used as a path to citizenship, as eligible U visa holders are eligible to apply for a green card after living continuously in the U.S. for three years with that U visa.
-An individual eligible may be eligible for a U visa if he or she is a victim of any of the following criminal acts; please note that this is not a complete list, and victims of other crimes should contact an experienced immigration attorney to learn whether they may qualify:
+An individual may be eligible for a U visa if he or she is a victim of any of the following criminal acts; please note that this is not a complete list, and victims of other crimes should contact an experienced immigration attorney to learn whether they may qualify:

 • Abduction;